Regulated air conditions for chimney and ventilation

 Carbon monoxide is odorless, tasteless, invisible and therefore extremely treacherous.
 In addition, there are unspecific physical symptoms such as headache, dizziness, nausea, irritability and drowsiness.
 We often do not suspect carbon monoxide poisoning behind this.
 Carbon monoxide prevents the body cells from being supplied with sufficient oxygen.
 The body suffocates from within, so to speak.

 You feel breathless, you may get cramps and you lose consciousness.
 Until then, there is little time and action must be taken quickly.
 Emergency doctors treat such poisoning with high-dose oxygen, which kicks the carbon monoxide out of the bloodstream.

 Installation rulesfor chimneys with a ventilation system according to DIN 1946-6

 But it shouldn’t get that far.
 That is why there are installation rules for the joint operation of the fireplace and ventilation system, which are laid down in supplement 3 of DIN 1946-6 – Ventilation of residential buildings.
 Supplement 4 shows examples of installation options.

-The rule is: If a room air-dependent fireplace is operated with a ventilation system, the differential pressure between the outside and the installation room must not exceed 4 Pascal.
+The rule is: If a room air-dependent fireplace is operated with a ventilation system, the differential pressure between the open air and the installation room must not exceed 4 Pascal.
 A differential pressure of up to 8 Pascal is permissible for a fireplace that is independent of the ambient air.
-In doing so, the installer can use calculations or measurements to prove that the permissible differential pressure is being observed.
+In doing so, the installer can use calculations or measurements to prove that the permissible differential pressure is being adhered to.